kingjulio8238/Memary/README.md

    - Rank Entities by Relevance: Use both frequency and recency to rank entities.
 An entity frequently mentioned (high count) and referenced recently is likely of high importance, and the user is well aware of this concept.
    - Categorize Entities: Group entities into categories based on their nature or the context in which they're mentioned (e.g., technical terms, personal interests).
 This categorization aids in quickly accessing relevant information tailored to the user's inquiries.
    - Highlight Changes Over Time: Identify any significant changes in the entities' ranking or categorization over time.
 A shift in the most frequently mentioned entities could indicate a change in the user's interests or knowledge.
+   - Additional information on the memory modules can be found [here](https://github.com/seyeong-han/KnowledgeGraphRAG)

 - Purpose in larger system
   - Compress/summarize the top N ranked entities in the entity knowledge store and pass to the LLM’s finite context window alongside the agent's response and chat history for inference.